lesaint/lesaint.github.io/content/from_jekyll/articles/2014-02-13-using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

 Title: Using a TestRule to initialize Mockito Mocks in a JUnit test
-Tags: Java, JUnit, Mockito, Spring MVC
+Tags: Java, JUnit, Mockito, Spring

 Using Mockito annotations in JUnit tests is very convenient.